The following list defines key words as they are used in these Rules.

 19. OATH OF PARTICIPANTS

-You and your witnesses shall be placed under oath at an in-person or telephone hearing.
+You and your witnesses shall be placed under oath at the hearing.

 20. HEARING PROCEDURES